enkidevs/curriculum/General/Networking/what-is-a-computer-network.md

 ---
 ## Content

-**Computer Networking**'s main purpose is to enable several devices to communicate with each other by sharing and exchanging resources between them.
+**Computer Networking**'s main purpose is to enable several devices to communicate with each other to share and exchange resources.

-Network computer devices which originate, route or terminate the data within a network are called **network nodes**.
+Network computer devices that send, route or receive data within a network are called **network nodes**.

 Usually, nodes include **hosts** such as *PCs*, *servers*, *phones*, but also *network hardware*[1].
 Two such devices are said to be *networked* when one of them is able to *exchange information* with the other.